doom-neovim/doom-nvim/lua/doom/core/README.md

 - `modules.lua` Responsible for storing the enabled modules (user's `modules.lua` file) as well as later acting upon `doom.modules` to set everything up.
 - `functions.lua` Extra helper functions used internally by doom-nvim.
 - `commands.lua` Extra helper commands used internally by doom-nvim.
-- `ui.lua` Loads the user's colorscheme from the `doom.colorscheme` field.
+- `ui.lua` Loads the user's colorscheme from the `doom.settings.colorscheme` field.
 Falls back to `doom-one` if a colorscheme isn't set or is broken.
 Those modules are the following:
 - `system.lua` Evaluates and caches some directories/filepaths to be used internally.